THE GUY FROM OUT OF TOWN

 The Hydes offered Russ Rasnic as an expert to testify about feasible alternative designs that Vermeer could have incorporated into the SC252 stump cutter to reduce the risk of an operator contacting a rotating cutter wheel.
 Vermeer moved to exclude Rasnic’s testimony on the grounds that Rasnic was not qualified to render his proposed opinions, and his proposed opinions were unreliable.
 Vermeer complained that prior to this litigation, Rasnic’s experience with stump cutters was limited to using a handlebar stump cutter to cut less than 10 stumps and observing a worker operate a hydraulic stump cutter.
 Vermeer also complained that since the litigation Rasnic’s experience with the SC252 consists of only 2.8 hours of operating a stump cutter.
 Finally, Vermeer argued that Rasnic has never worked for a manufacturer of stump cutters.

 The Magistrate Judge observed, however, that a witness can qualify under Rule 702 as an expert even though he lacks practical experience, provided that he has received suitable training or education or has otherwise gained the requisite knowledge or skill.
-The absence of hands-on experience with the particular equipment is relevant to the determination whether to accept a witness as an expert, but it is not determinative.
+The absence of hands-on experience with the particular equipment is relevant to the determination of whether to accept a witness as an expert, but it is not determinative.
 Here, Mr. Rasnic was a qualified mechanical engineer with expertise in industrial equipment, machine design, hydraulics, guarding, and safety engineering.
 He has designed machinery using clutch brakes, the safety device on which he would testify.
-He has numerous professional memberships, and has evaluated a number of machines in his forensic engineering practice for both plaintiffs and defendants.
+He has numerous professional memberships and has evaluated a number of machines in his forensic engineering practice for both plaintiffs and defendants.
 He had used a handlebar stump cutter to cut stumps on his property and observed a hydraulic stump cutter in operation before using one that he modified for purposes of testing the safety feature he was recommending in this case.
 While Mr. Rasnic may have limited experience with hydraulically-controlled stump cutters, the Magistrate Judge said, that was most likely a characteristic shared by most mechanical engineers.
 His credentials, training, and experience were sufficient to qualify him as an expert on guarding systems for the Vermeer SC252 stump cutter.

-Vermeer designated Michael Gililland as an expert to rebut the Hydes’ argument about the need for a cut-out switch and to testify about the adequacy of the warnings on the SC252.
-In his expert’s report, Gililland argued that the addition of the cut-out switch will cause operators to defeat the switch, and that the SC252 is not unreasonably dangerous and the warnings on the machine are adequate.
-Since preparing his report, Gilliland interviewed five people who had participated in a Vermeer test of a SC252 stump cutter modified with Rasnic’s proposal.
+Vermeer designated Michael Gililland as an expert to rebut the Hydes’s argument about the need for a cut-out switch and to testify about the adequacy of the warnings on the SC252.
+In his expert’s report, Gililland argued that the addition of the cut-out switch will cause operators to defeat the switch and that the SC252 is not unreasonably dangerous and the warnings on the machine are adequate.
+Since preparing his report, Gilliland interviewed five people who had participated in a Vermeer test of an SC252 stump cutter modified with Rasnic’s proposal.
 Gililland stated that his interviews confirmed the opinions expressed in his expert report.
 The Hydes have moved to exclude Gililland’s testimony about the 5-user test because he failed to supplement his report and that the plaintiffs did not learn about the 5-user test until after the discovery period had closed, leaving them unfairly surprised by the new information.

 The Magistrate Judge agreed that the 5-user test report should be excluded.
 Rule 703 holds that experts may rely on three sources of information to form their opinions: (1) first-hand observation by the witness, (2) presentation at trial, and (3) presentation of data to the expert outside of court and other than by his own perception.
-Here, Gililland did not participate in, or observe, the 5-user test.
+Here, Gililland did not participate in, or observe the 5-user test.
 Instead, his knowledge of the 5-user test was presented by Vermeer outside of court and was obtained by interviewing the five operators.
 That testimony was hearsay, the Magistrate Judge said, because Vermeer sought to use statements by the five operators to support Gililland’s opinion of the Rasnic proposal to add a cut-out switch to the SC252.

-Under 703, an expert can discuss as the basis for an opinion facts or data which are otherwise inadmissible hearsay if the basis is of a type reasonably relied upon by experts in the particular field in forming opinions or inferences upon the subject.
-In this case, Vermeer has not shown that Gililland’s testimony about his interviews with the five operators are of a type reasonably relied upon by experts in his field.
+Under 703, an expert can discuss as the basis for an opinion either facts or data which are otherwise inadmissible hearsay if the basis is of a type reasonably relied upon by experts in the particular field in forming opinions or inferences upon the subject.
+In this case, Vermeer did not show that Gililland’s testimony about his interviews with the five operators was of a type reasonably relied upon by experts in his field.
 First, Gililland had no control over the test.
 He did not modify the SC252 stump cutters used in the 5-user test, he did not observe the modification of the stump cutters, he did not know who modified the stump cutters, and he did not know who took his photos of the modified machines.
-He did not record the interviews with the five operators, but instead he recorded the interviewees’ answers to his questions on a checklist form.
+He did not record the interviews with the five operators, but instead, he recorded the interviewees’ answers to his questions on a checklist form.
 In at least two cases, the checklist suggested the desired answer.
 Finally, his testimony was based on information about a test developed and conducted by his client in anticipation of litigation.

 In his report, Gililland advanced several opinions about why Mr. Hyde’s actions constituted negligence and why Vermeer was not negligent.
 The Magistrate Judge said his opinions were legal conclusions that Gililland was not qualified to advance.
 The jury would determine the negligence of the parties in the trial of this case.
 Gililland would not be permitted to testify about his conclusions about the respective negligence of the parties.